 Check out the grass and trees in the above painting by Claude Monet.
-There is little doubt they are in fact grass and trees, however there is basically no detailing other than some subtle variances in tones.
+There is little doubt it is grass and trees.
+However, there is basically no detailing other than some subtle variances in tones.

 A problem many beginners face when painting landscapes is they do not create enough subtle variance between the colors.
-Then painting will often then lack any depth and look very two dimensional.
+The painting will often lack any depth and look very two-dimensional.